Făt-Frumos with the Golden Hair: Le Chauve aux Cheveux D'Or

-Romanian historian Nicolae Iorga translated into French a Romanian tale with the title Le Chauve aux Cheveux D'Or ("The Bald [One] With the Golden Hair"), collected from an informant in Jassy (Iasi).
+Romanian historian Nicolae Iorga translated a Romanian tale into French, giving it the title Le Chauve aux Cheveux D'Or ("The Bald [One] With the Golden Hair"), collected from an informant in Jassy (Iasi).
 In this tale, a poor couple do not have a son.
 One day, a hermit appears and gives the wife an apple for her to eat.
 The same apple is eaten by the couple's mare.
 The mare foals a young colt and the woman a boy.
 The colt turns into a horse with "fiery eyes" that belie its hidden magic power, and the boy a youth with peerless strength.
 One day, they decide to flee from home into the world.
 At a distance, the horse talks to the youth and gives him a bridle to summon the animal should the need arise.
 They gallop to a palace of three fairies where the youth works as an ostler.
 Some time later, the horse confides in him that the youth's fortune lies in the palace: he must wait for the fairies to bathe and be dowsed in their golden water, then take three nuts to hide the fairies' linen robes and run away on the horse.
-The youth works for the fairies for years until, following the horse's advice, he stands under the fairies shower of gold and gilds his hair with a golden colour.
+The youth works for the fairies for years until, following the horse's advice, he stands under the fairies' shower of gold and gilds his hair with a golden colour.
 He also takes the fairies' three nuts and flees on the horse.
-They ride to a distant castle where an emperor lives with his three daughters, the youngest the most beautiful.
+They ride to a distant castle where an emperor lives with his three daughters, the youngest being the most beautiful.
 The horse then advises the youth to hide his golden hair under a cap and to work there as the royal gardener's assistant.
 Time passes, and the youth, in his new job, arranges bouquets for the three princesses, and places two extravagant flowers in the youngest's.
 Later, the emperor arranges marriages for his three daughters: the elder two marry foreign princes, but the youngest refuses any of her potential suitors.
-The story then flashbacks to the time when the imperial family went to church, and the gardener's assistant seized the opportunity to ride his horse around the garden in a copper armor, then in a silver armour, and lastly in a golden armour - events witnessed by the youngest princess, who stayed at the castle.
-Back to the present, she decides to marry the gardener's assistant, and throws him a golden apple three times.
+The story then flashes back to the time when the imperial family went to church, and the gardener's assistant seized the opportunity to ride his horse around the garden in a copper armor, then in a silver armour, and lastly in a golden armour - events witnessed by the youngest princess, who stayed at the castle.
+Back in the present, she decides to marry the gardener's assistant, and throws him a golden apple three times.
 The emperor, her father, agrees to her marriage, but expels her from the castle.
 Years later, war breaks out, and the emperor's sons-in-law rush to defend the empire, while the bald son-in-law is given a lame mount, but he summons the horse with the bridle and kills the emperor's enemies.
 Some years pass; the emperor is going blind, and the only cure is milk from the fairies that live beyond the river.
 The sons-in-law bring him the wrong milk, but the bald one rides his horse, gets the milk and cures his father-in-law.